Cornwall Terrace: No. 1

 No. 1 Cornwall Terrace is 21500 sqft in size.
 It has seven bedrooms, nine bathrooms, a hydraulic elevator, and 11 reception rooms; it is described as a "Trophy Home".
 The interior consists of hardwood floors and doors, Italian marble, period fireplaces, cornices.

 No. 1 was the home of the New Zealand High Commissioner from 1955 until the mid-1970s; Sir Clifton Webb was the first New Zealand High Commissioner to live here.

 By 2002, it belonged to telecommunications entrepreneur Charles Wigoder.
 Oakmayne Developers bought the mansion in 2007.
 When they refurbished it, two extra floors were added in the basement by digging 2 m below the original basement.

 Moza bint Nasser, the consort of a former Emir of Qatar bought numbers 1, 2 and 3 Cornwall Terrace in 2013 for an estimated £120 million.
 The following year, a planning application was made to merge the three properties into one 34,155 square foot home.
-The plan for a superhome with 17 bedrooms, 14 lounges, four dining rooms, a swimming pool, a cinema and a cigar lounge was recommended for refusal and withdrawn.
+The plan for a super-mansion with 17 bedrooms, 14 lounges, four dining rooms, a swimming pool, a cinema and a cigar lounge was recommended for refusal and withdrawn.